menandmice/micetro_docs/guides/user-manual/quickfilter.rst

 1. Locate the filter name in the Object list.

-2. Right-click the filter and select Edit Filter.
+2. Right-click the filter and select :guilabel:`Edit Filter`.

-3. Make the desired changes to the filter and click OK to save the changes.
+3. Make the desired changes to the filter and click :guilabel:`OK` to save the changes.

 .. image:: ../../images/console-edit-filter.png
   :width: 60%